-Susan Winckler, Assistant Conductor
+Susan Winckler, Assistant Director

 Susan Winckler, Assistant Director for the Chorale, is a charter member of the Mountainside Master Chorale.
 Throughout the years, Ms. Winckler has been very active in the Chorale serving as President, Tour Coordinator and Wardrobe Manager among many other duties.